 Is Juneteenth an official holiday?

-47 of the United States of America recognise Juneteenth as a ceremonial holiday.
-The Governor of Virginia, Ralph Northam has recently proposed legislation to make Juneteenth an official paid state holiday for its people.
-And this year, Bill de Blasio Mayor of New York, declared that Juneteenth would be an official public holiday for workers and school kids as of 2021.
+Prior to this, 47 U.S. states had recognised Juneteenth as a ceremonial holiday.
+Virginia Governor Ralph Northam had proposed legislation to make it a paid state holiday, and New York Mayor Bill de Blasio declared that Juneteenth would become an official public holiday for city workers and students starting in 2021.

-In addition, companies like Twitter, Target, the National Football League and Square have designated the day as a paid company holiday.
+Major companies such as Twitter, Target, the National Football League, and Square were among the first to adopt Juneteenth as a paid company holiday, even before the federal designation.